Divya Nag: Early life and education

-Nag was born in California and grew up in El Dorado County.
+Nag was born in 1991 in California, and grew up in El Dorado County.
 Her parents immigrated to the United States from Jaipur, India, before she was born.
-Nag's father, Harish Nag, is a software programmer at Intel, and he taught her from a young age to surround herself with people that are better than her.
+Nag's father, Harish Nag, is a software program manager at Intel Folsom; in interview, Nag has stated, "My dad always taught me, 'If you’re the smartest person in the room, leave.'"

 Nag attended Rolling Hills Middle School where she was the student body president.
-At age 13, Nag she became the youngest student ever to enter Folsom Lake College.
-With a desire to learn more and better herself, Nag then pursued high school at Mira Loma High School in Sacramento where she could partake in the International Baccalaureate Program.
+At age 13, Nag then became the youngest student ever to enter Folsom Lake College.
+She then pursued high school at Mira Loma High School in Sacramento, where she could participate in the International Baccalaureate Program.